alordiel/headless-wp/README.md

-# Headless Wordpress on JAMstack
+# Headless WordPress on JAMstack

 Experimenting with WP API and JAMstack for building headless WP.